dimanikulin/dimanikulin/PublishWhere1.md

 |Friend Link    | -         | -      | -    | +    ||||
 |Content Licensing| -       | -      | -    | +    ||||
 |Found issues   | +         | -      | -    | +    ||||

+It has content editor for 2 modes as MarkDown and usual editor like Wordpad.

+For each story it provides a possibility to add title and content.

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |